jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 the usual causes of gromicking on Athlon MP Motherboards?
 ANybody got idesas for more test I can run to pin down the problem?

-If you Can't Get an Answer
-^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you cant get an answer, don't take it personally.
-Sometimes people don't know the answer, and no response is not the same as being ignored.
-Don't repost your question when this happens though, as it will be seen as pointlessly annotying, and consider going to other sources better adapted to novice's needs.
-These can include enthusiast user groups, commercial companies that providier help.

-e.g. consider linux, where there are atleast 10000 users for each dev, it's not possible for one person to handle the ssupport from all these.

-How To Answer Questions in a Helpful Way
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Be gentle, problem related cstress can make people seen rude or stupid.
-Reply to a first offender offline: no need for public humiliation for someone that may have made an honest mistake.
-If you don't know for sure, say so: a wrong authoritative answer is worse than none at all.
-If you can't help, dont hinder e.g. dont make jokes about procedures that could trash the user's setup, they might interpret this as instructions.
-Ask probing questions to elicit more details, this can help turn the bad question into a good one.
-RTFM might be justified, but a pointer to documentation is better.
-If you're going to answer the question at all, give good value.
-Don't suggest kludgy workarounds when somebody is using the wrong tool/approach, suggest good tools, even reframe the question.
-Answer the actual question, if the user has been really thorough in their question and has included that X Y Z A B C have already been tried but unsuccessful, it is unhelpful to respond with try A or B, or with a link that only says try X Y Z A B or C.
-If you did research to answer the question, demonstrate your skills rather than writing as though you pulled the answer out of your butt.
-Answering one good question is like feeding a hungry person one meal, but teaching them research skills by example is showing them how to grow food for a lifetime.